Quick answer

 POAT and Trusts: What You Need to Know

-Trusts can be a valuable tool in estate planning, but their interaction with POAT must be understood to avoid unforeseen tax liabilities.
+Trusts can be a valuable tool in estate planning, but their interaction with POAT must be understood to manage unforeseen tax liabilities.
 As we delve into the specifics, it’s crucial to grasp how different trust structures can impact your POAT obligations.

 Trust Structures and POAT Implications